alokrkmv/illumio/README.md

 #### Scope of Improvement

 1. Fault tolerance can be added to respin a new worker process in case an existing one dies.
-2. Instead of spinning a default number of worker process we can have a logic in place to spin the number of workers based on job size.
+2. Instead of spinning a default number of worker process we can have a logic in place to spin the number of workers based on job size or number of cores available